ros-infrastructure/rep/laserscanner.rst

 * ~time_offset (double)

-  - An manually calibrated offset to add to the timestamp before publication of a message.
+  - An manually calibrated offset (in seconds) to add to the timestamp before publication of a message.

 * ~intensity (boolean)